TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-sync.md

 <properties
-	pageTitle="How often does the Intune Exchange Connector sync?" description="How often does the Intune Exchange Connector sync?" service="microsoft.intune"
+	pageTitle="How often does the Intune on-premises Exchange Connector sync?" description="How often does the Intune on-premises Exchange Connector sync?" service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"